 The goal of PPM is to balance risks and rewards.

 Major Tasks of Project Portfolio Management

-As said earlier, PMO manages these tasks if available otherwise PPM do it by itself.
-The major tasks are;
+As said earlier, PMO manages these tasks if available otherwise, PPM does it by itself.
+The primary tasks are;

 Prioritizing: It will advise prioritizing a project or program according to strategic objectives.